code-nidhi/hangman81/README.md

 The game is implemented in the first place with the function play_game().
 This calls the ask_for_input() function if the player has a positive number of lives.
 The function is also responsible for telling the player if and when they win or lose the game of Hangman.

+The file milestone_5 shows the full Hangman class, while the milestones before show earlier forms of the check_guess() and ask_for_input() functions.

 I had to take care when using while loops whilst creating these functions.
 I initally encountered a problem where the num_lives variable continued to reduce below zero due to a misplaced while loop.

 ### Usage